omelancon/javascript-1/README.md

 ```

 ## Regex
-Because a regex is a business case yo should use it a stirng literal inside a function that does just that.
+Because a regex is a business case, you should use it as a string literal inside a function that does just that.
-avoid the `new Regex` construct.
+Avoid the `new Regex` construct.
 ``` javascript
 // bad
 const TRIM_END = /[ ]+$/